 As the temperatures outside continue to climb, you may be wondering if your current air conditioning system will be able to keep up.
 If you have followed through with an air conditioning unit inspection and are told it is time to invest in a new system, Commercial Service would like to give you a bit of background knowledge so you are thoroughly prepared on your search.

-Types of AC units
+Types of AC units for homes